 Fiduciaries claim that this is a lower standard (true), which means that suitability-standard advisers will put commissions before your interests.
 Two things will help put this into perspective:

 The fiduciary standard is the same standard to which lawyers are held.
 As we can see, this works splendidly to prevent any form of inappropriate behavior.
 Just kidding.

-People are people whether they are fiduciaries or not.
 Many suitability-standard advisers put their clients’ interest first.
 Many in both camps charge their clients based on a percentage of assets under management.